DzoniCodec06/Door-Lock-Arduino/README.md

 If you type password incorect before checking, press `C` button to clear written password and write it again.

+## Changing password
+By clicking on `#` button it will print change password on screen.
+Then you need to enter new password and you can use it later.
+By the way, it is not fully functional yet.
+It will print on screen to change passwor, but actually it won't change it and is just bugged.

 ## Wire connections

 *I need to attach image*